When you pass away, your estate will be distributed to your heirs in one of two ways:

 You have worked really hard to accumulate the assets you own, so you shouldn't rely on some downloaded DIY form or an attorney who is not a specialist in estate planning to protect your legacy.

-Spending time on estate planning now will tremendously benefit your loved ones later.
+Spending time on estate planning now will provide tremendous benefit your loved ones later.

 One of the best things you can do for those you love is to create a well-thought-out estate plan.